pensadotech/MERN_BlankApp/README.md

 It is importnat to remember that the React components (client/src folders)  is a tool to program the frontend, and all the peices used will eventually be compiled and translated into a single page inside the _‘client/build’_ folder.
 React just provide the tools to facilitate the work for the developers, but is not what will be deployed.

-To ilustrate the next steps to build a **MERN** application, a specific example will be used.
+To ilustrate the next steps building a **MERN** application, a specific example will be used.
 The exercise is to retreive NASA latest news and present them to the user, with the option to save the reference to the articles that are interesting, for leater read.

 ### Models (**M**VC)